 For many people, other body changes related to puberty will occur before their first period.
 Signs of an increase in reproductive hormones in the body include:

 - Development of breasts

 - Underarm and pubic hair growth

-After your first period, you may begin to experience PMS or premenstrual symptoms.
-Although, this will differ from one girl to another; some girls won’t feel the effects of PMS at first while others may experience symptoms like abdominal cramps, bloating, mood changes and headaches before or during their periods.
+After your first period, you may begin to experience PMS, but this will differ for everyone.
+Some people don't notice it, while others may experience symptoms like abdominal cramps, bloating, mood changes and headaches before or during their periods.

 Exercising on your period

 You don’t have to stop doing what you love to do once you have your period.
 There are tons of options for staying active throughout your cycle.
 So, no matter what you like to do, you can find the right feminine hygiene to support you; swimming, hiking, tennis, you name it!

 What's more, exercise can help to relieve period pain and can even help to make your periods pass quicker.

 When you first start menstruating, your periods might be fairly irregular.
 In other words, you won’t always be able to predict when it comes next.
 For this reason it’s a good idea to keep a small period kit with you wherever you go so you don’t have to worry about it arriving unexpectedly.
 Here's what you can pack to feel prepared:

 What to pack: